How do I add or edit details in an assignment?

 Type the assignment title in the Assignment Name field .
 If you created your assignment as an assignment shell, this field will be populated for you, but you can change it if necessary.

 Use the Rich Content Editor to add images, text, links, equations, or insert media .
-Use the Content Selector in the Sidebar to link to or upload course resources, including files and images .
+Depending on your institution, your course may display the New Rich Content Editor or Classic Rich Content Editor.

 Enter the points for your assignment in the Points field .
 Select the Assignment Group for the assignment in the Assignment Group drop-down menu .